 In the early 2000s, cities in Kerala saw an influx of “Gulf houses,” or newly erected, colorful homes and apartment buildings that line the coast and are typically owned by families with a family member living abroad.
 They juxtapose businesses with names like “Dubai Bazar,” “Gulf Souq” and “Gulf Bazar.”
 This influence from the Persian Gulf is felt not only financially but also culturally.

-The remittance economy has undeniably made the state of Kerala richer, as evidenced from findings that the state is now about 50% wealthier per head than the national average.
-The state has been drawing in a number of immigrants itself, directly correlated with the wealth created for the residents by its own workers living abroad.
-There are workers coming into Kerala from places like Bengal in order to feed the construction needs of Kerala residents who have found wealth through remittance.
-The city has seen a construction boom like no other, that also displays the income discrepancy with those holding remittance wealth and those who are not.
-The urban outlook of some cities in Kerala has seen an influx of “Gulf houses”, colorfully painted homes and apartment buildings that line the coast owned by families with a family member living abroad.
-The low income households still live in “local houses” that are generally situated away from the coast.
+The remittance economy has undeniably made Kerala more affluant, supported by findings that the state is now about 50% wealthier per person than India’s national average.
+The state draws in immigrants itself in correlation with the wealth created for Kerala’s residents by its own workers living abroad.
+Workers arrive into Kerala from places like Bengal in order to feed the construction needs of Kerala residents who have found wealth through remittances.
+The city is seeing a construction boom like no other, which further exposes the income discrepancy between those holding remittance wealth and those who do not.
+The architectural influence can be rooted back to where the money comes from.